CodeCafeOpenShiftGame/PodEscape/README.md

 8. Select `LevelController` node.
 9. Add your new scene to the corresponding array in the inspector, depending on the difficulty of the level.
 10. Save the World scene.
 11. Test your scene and do all the modifications you want.
+Check next section for easy tests.
 12. Commit and push your code.

+### Testing your levels

+For testing your levels in an easy way and not having to wait for a medium or hard level to appear, do the following:

+1. In `World` scene, add your level to `Debug Levels` array.
+2. Enable `Level Debug`.
+3. Run the game.
+The levels you want to test now will appear in the first minute.
+4. Remember to disable `Level Debug` before pushing and cleaning the array.